postmanlabs/labs-docs/_posts/01_postman/07_team_library/2017-05-04-activity_feed_and_restoring_collections.md

 ### Breaking the event down

-The activity feed captures different updates that are made to collections.
+The activity feed captures different updates to collections.

 These updates include CRUD (Create, Read, Update, Delete) operations on collections, folders, and requests.